A4Tech

 A4Tech Co., Ltd. is a Taiwanese computer hardware and electronics company headquartered in New Taipei, Taiwan.
-A4Tech Co., Ltd. was founded in 1987 by Robert Cheng.
+A4Tech was founded in 1987 by Robert Cheng.
 The first activity of the company was the production of computer mice.
 In the future, the range of products was replenished with other types of computer peripherals.

 From the moment of its foundation to the present day, the company is private.
 The number of owners and their shares in the authorized capital were not disclosed.
 The company also does not publish profit and loss statements, sales data and other financial statements.